loichg/spice/docs/product.md

 ---

-Get your SnapCaps today and transform the way you season your meals!
+Get your Spice Caps today and transform the way you season your meals!